• De quoi le crumble est-il composé ?

 Ingredients

-• 2 medium-headed broccoli, cut into florets (about 3 cups)
+• 2 medium broccoli cut into florets (about 3 cups) (Notes)

-• Cashew nut cream or vegetable sour cream to serve (Optional)
+• Cashew nut cream or vegan sour cream to serve (Optional)

 Instructions